 - undertake periodic statistical analysis or testing to ensure the accuracy of existing and future products and services.

-We often use third parties (delivery partners) who have expertise in certain areas to help us deliver our products and services.
-We will share your information with the relevant delivery partner to progress your application.
-Delivery partners have an obligation to keep your data secure.
-Where you borrow or may borrow from us through one of our delivery partners, we may share details of your personal and/or business account (if you have one), including names and parties to the account and how you manage it/them to credit reference agencies.
+- We often use Partners who have expertise in certain areas to help us deliver our products and services.
+We will share your Personal Data with the relevant Partner to progress your application.
+Partners have an obligation to keep your data secure.

 - To help us prevent fraud, money laundering and other crimes.

-We will also conduct a search at fraud prevention agencies for information held about you, any addresses at which you have lived and any information about your business (if you have one).
-If you give us false or inaccurate information and we suspect or identify fraud we will record this and may also pass this information to fraud prevention agencies and other organisations involved in crime and fraud prevention.
+We may conduct a search at fraud prevention agencies for information held about you, any addresses at which you have lived and any information about your business (if you have one).
+If you give us false or inaccurate information and we suspect or identify fraud we will record this and may also pass this information to fraud prevention agencies, Government agencies and other organisations involved in crime and fraud prevention.

 A. we need to do so in order to perform our contractual obligations with you (or any organisation with which you are associated);

 C. we have legal and regulatory obligations that we have to discharge;

 D. we may need to do so in order to establish, exercise and/or defend our legal rights or for the purpose of legal proceedings;

 E. the use of your Personal Data is necessary to perform a task carried out in the public interest or in the exercise of official authority vested in British Business Bank; and/or